josevnz/EncryptedUsbBackup/README.md

 1. It doesn't use SSH to connect to a remote host.
 The 'remote' host is localhost (the same machine where the playbook runs), so we use a special time of connection called 'local'
 2. It uses special fact gathering to speed up the device feature detection.
 Will elaborate more in the next section.
-2. Define variables to make the playbook re-usable, but we need to prompt the user for the values as opposed to defined them on the command line.
+3. Define variables to make the playbook re-usable, but we need to prompt the user for the values as opposed to defined them on the command line.
 Pet servers have unique features, so it is better to ask the user for some choices interactively as the playbook runs.
-3. Use tags.
+4. Use tags.
 If we want to run just parts of this playbook we can skip to the desired target (```ansible-playbook --tag $mytag encrypted_us_backup.yaml```)

 ### Getting your facts straight

 Every time you run an Ansible playbook, it collects facts about your target system, so it can operate properly.
-But for our task it is overkill and we only need information about the devices, while we can ignore other details like dns, python to mention a few.
+But for our task it is overkill, and we only need information about the devices, while we can ignore other details like dns, python to mention a few.

 First disable the general 'gather_facts', then override with a task below using the setup module, just enabling devices and mounts.